vatsimph/learn/docs/controllers/how-to/vacs.md

 ### Coordination Etiquette

 ??? info "How should I initially speak to the controller that I'm coordinating with?"
-    The person answering the call should identify themselves **first** — for example, "Gatwick AIR".
+    The person answering the call should identify themselves **first** — for example, "Manila Control".
 The calling controller will then identify themselves and pass their message.

 ??? info "What should I do if the controller I am calling does not answer?"
     You should wait a few minutes as they may be busy.
 They may call you back.
 If they don't, try calling them again.